juniordiscart/ImpossibleOdds-MouseEvents/README.md

 ### v1.2.0

 * Fixed a runtime issue where clicks would be invalidated due to using Unity's built-in `Event` struct.
 This structure would put the event type to `Ignore` while it was actually a mouse button up/down event.

+### v1.3.0

+* Added a `DragDistanceThreshold` to the the `MouseEventMonitor` to allow small/accidental drag operations to still register as a click.
+* Updated the sample scene to also log the performed actions to the console.

 [License]: ./LICENSE.md
 [Changelog]: ./CHANGELOG.md